 LEAVE-IN TREATMENTS / SERUMS

-Tara Smith Base Coat Serum* 50ml/ $26
+Tara Smith Base Coat Serum (50ml)

-Logona Argan Oil Shine Fluid 75ml /approx $15 – £9.95
+Logona Argan Oil Shine Fluid (75ml)

-I don’t know if I somehow missed this hair fluid or if it’s a new product, but it sounded like this is something my hair would like very much.
+I don’t know if I somehow missed when this hair fluid was launched or if it’s a new product, but it sounded like this is something my hair would like very much.
 First of all, I’m sorry, Logona, I love you, but you need to update your packaging at least for the new releases.
 Other than that, I really like how the product performs.
-I had a discussion with another beauty blogger on Instagram about this serum and she said that even just a little drop of this serum feels too much and too greasy for her.
-My hair ends, however, seem to like intensive hair products, so I like the effect it gives, which is soft and glossy hair.
+I had a discussion with another beauty blogger on Instagram about this serum, and she said that even just a little drop of this serum feels too much and too greasy for her.
+My hair ends, however, seem to like intensive hair products, so I prefer the effect it gives, which is soft and glossy hair.
 As always, I’m crazy about the scents that Logona products always seem to have: gentle and sweet.

 Have you tried any of these hair care products?
 What are your current haircare favorites?